folio-org/mod-copycat/doc/getting-started.md

 	# From the output, find the deployment UUID for the next step
 	curl -X DELETE http://localhost:9130/_/discovery/modules/mod-copycat-1.0.0-SNAPSHOT/15272446-17ba-41b8-b78b-b67df95bbeef
 	curl -X DELETE http://localhost:9130/_/proxy/modules/mod-copycat-1.0.0-SNAPSHOT

+## Adding permissions on the UI side

+This is most easily done using the UI module's `yarn install`ed the Stripes CLI.
+Updating the module descriptor is straightforward, but it is then necessary to disable and re-enable the module for a tenant before that tenant can see the new permission definitions.
+Frustratingly, at the time of writing a bug in `stripes` means that it does not presently cache the Okapi URL or tenant name, so these need to be repeatedly provided on the command line:

+	yarn stripes mod update --okapi http://localhost:9130
+	yarn stripes mod disable --okapi http://localhost:9130 --tenant diku yarn stripes mod enable --okapi http://localhost:9130 --tenant diku echo ui-inventory.settings.single-record-import | yarn stripes perm assign --user diku_admin --okapi http://localhost:9130 --tenant diku